troclaux/notes/sql.md

         - `[a-zA-Z]` to match any letter regardless of case
         - `[a-zA-Z0-9]` to match any alphanumeric character
 - `GROUP BY`: group records based on one or more columns
-  - joins rows with same attribute (the column chosen)
+  - joins rows of a column that have same value
+  - you must pass HOW to group the other values in the remaining columns
   - `SELECT column1, COUNT(*) FROM table_name GROUP BY column1;`
 - `HAVING`: similar to the `WHERE` clause, but
   - operates on groups after they've been grouped, rather than rows before they've been grouped